dgc-network/dgc-core-TP/README.md

 `export PATH = $PATH:<absolute-path-to-your-cloned-sawtooth-dgc-wallet-dir>/pyclient"`

 # Video Presentation
 A video presentation on YouTube uses this application as an example.
-It is "Hyperledger Sawtooth Application Development using 'SimpleWallet'".
+It is "Hyperledger Sawtooth Application Development using 'dgcWallet'".
 It is at https://youtu.be/4VUaZkwJdCc

 # Contributing
 Currently, we're looking for contributions and PRs for following: